mantsimela2025/cypher/docs/DEVELOPMENT_GUIDE/DEVELOPMENT_PATTERNS_GUIDE.md

 - Follow established import paths
 - Use `accessToken` from localStorage
 - Follow UI component patterns consistently
-- Apply authentication and RBAC to all routes
+- Apply authentication and role-based authorization to all routes
 - Use structured error handling with try/catch
 - Validate all inputs with express-validator
 - Follow established styling patterns